 In calculating the solvency capital requirement, the company's assets and liabilities are valued for solvency purposes, which differs from the financial statements.
 Under the Solvency II regulations, assets and liabilities are to be measured at market value, which entails that the company is to make certain revaluations.
 In Agria's case, the valuation resulted in a reduction in both the assets and liabilities.
-On 31 December 2019, the revaluation of insurance receivables on the assets side accounted for the largest revaluation effect of about SEK 1,640 M. The technical provisions (meaning liabilities deriving from insurance contracts) were revalued at SEK 1,485 M, and the technical provisions, net after ceded reinsurance, were valued at SEK 692 M in the Solvency II balance sheet on 31 December 2019.
-The calculation method for the premium reserve and the premium receivables in Solvency II was changed in 2019, and the large revaluation effect is essentially only a reclassification from the item of insurance receivables on the assets side, as described above, to the liabilities side.
-Including this reclassification, the revaluation effect on technical provisions on 31 December 2019 amounted to SEK 334 M. The revaluation effect for technical provisions in 2018 was SEK 254 M.
+On 31 December 2020, the revaluation of insurance receivables on the assets side accounted for the largest revaluation effect of about SEK 1,900 M. The technical provisions (meaning liabilities deriving from insurance contracts) were revalued at SEK 1,686 M, and the technical provisions, net after ceded reinsurance, were valued at SEK 782 M in the Solvency II balance sheet on 31 December 2020.
+The revaluation effect of the technical provisions for 2019 amounted to SEK 1,485 M.

 Agria's Board assumes the ultimate responsibility for the organisation and management of the company.
-The Board appoints the President, adopts an appropriate operational organisation as well as the goals and strategies of the operations, and ensures that efficient systems are in place for internal control and risk management.
+The Board appoints the President and CEO, adopts an appropriate operational organisation as well as the goals and strategies of the operations, and ensures that efficient systems are in place for internal control and risk management.
 The Board has established a Remuneration Committee.
 The Committee has no decision-making mandate but instead prepares remuneration matters for decision by the Board.
 Agria's Board has decided not to establish an Audit Committee.
 Instead, the duties of such a committee are carried out by the Board as a whole.

-A shared corporate-governance system, with an internal governance and control system that includes a risk-management system and regulatory compliance, has been established in the Länsförsäkringar AB Group.
+A shared corporate-governance system, with an internal-governance and -control system that includes a risk-management system and regulatory compliance, has been established in the Länsförsäkringar AB Group.
 The risk-management system includes an Own Risk and Solvency Assessment (ORSA), the overall aim of which is to ensure that own funds are and remain sufficient for bearing the risks associated with realising the business plan.
 Internal control aims to ensure that the organisation is efficient and fit for its purpose, that operations are conducted in accordance with decided strategies in order to achieve established targets, that financial statements and reporting are reliable, that information systems are managed and operated efficiently and that there is a strong ability to identity, measure, monitor and manage risks and full regulatory compliance.
 No material changes were made to the corporate governance system during the year.